MicrosoftDocs/azure-devops-yaml-schema/task-reference/helm-deploy-v0.md

 **`connectionType`** - **Connection Type**<br>
 `string`.
 Required.
 Allowed values: `Azure Resource Manager`, `Kubernetes Service Connection`, `None`.
 Default value: `Azure Resource Manager`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the connection type.
 Specify `Azure Resource Manager` to connect to an Azure Kubernetes Service by using Azure Service Connection.
 Specify `Kubernetes Service Connection` to connect to any Kubernetes cluster by using `kubeconfig` or the Azure Service Account.

+* `Kubernetes Service Connection` - Specify `Kubernetes Service Connection` to connect to any Kubernetes cluster by using `kubeconfig` or the Azure Service Account.
+Allows you to provide a KubeConfig file, specify a Service Account, or import an AKS instance with the **Azure Subscription** option.
+Importing an AKS instance with the **Azure Subscription** option requires Kubernetes cluster access at Service Connection configuration time.
+* `Azure Resource Manager` - Specify `Azure Resource Manager` to connect to an Azure Kubernetes Service by using Azure Service Connection.
+Does not access Kubernetes cluster at Service Connection configuration time.
+* `None` - Use a pre-created Kubernetes configuration stored locally.

 For more information, see [Service connection](#service-connection) in the following [Remarks](#remarks) section.
 <!-- :::editable-content-end::: -->
 <br>